 Moselle Kleiner: A native New Yorker, I have been energized since infancy by the dynamic cultural climate of my hometown.
 A beloved spot is the Asian wing at the Met, the rooms of which provide a perfect respite from hectic urban life in their profound tranquility (the Frick is good for this, too).
 Filled with splendid tapestries, prints, furniture, and screens, these wood-paneled passages transport you to a calm, exotic climate, like a mini vacation; there is a particularly special Noguchi garden off to one side.

-Elsewhere in the museum are restored Louis Quatorze chambers, lavish and divine, and a replicated plaza from the Alhambra in Madrid.
+Elsewhere in the museum are restored Louis Quatorze chambers, lavish and divine, and a replicated plaza from Granada.
 The whole building has become my personal sanctuary.
 When I was very small, I would recite Ozymandias standing before the Temple of Dendur just prior to the start Passover.
 Art offers little if not freedom and redemption, the Met in its bureaucratic staidness a fitting place to start.
 MAD, of course, is a lesser-known darling; the Guggenheim, Whitney, and MoMA PS1 are other favorites.
 And I will never pass up the option of an excursion to Strand or a walk through the Village.
 The best thing to do when unoccupied is wander.

 NY Elite: What social media can your fans follow you?
 Where can one order copies/prints of your work?